Michael Waddell (American football)

-Michael Andre Waddell, Jr. (born January 9, 1981) is a former American football cornerback.
-He was drafted by the Tennessee Titans in the fourth round of the 2004 NFL Draft.
-He played college football at North Carolina.
+Michael Andre Waddell, Jr. (born January 9, 1981) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Tennessee Titans in the fourth round of the 2004 NFL draft with the 124th overall pick.
+He played college football for the North Carolina Tar Heels.

-Waddell has also been a member of the Oakland Raiders and Florida Tuskers.
+Waddell was also a member of the Oakland Raiders and Florida Tuskers.

 Professional career

 Florida Tuskers

 Waddell was signed by the Florida Tuskers of the United Football League on August 25, 2009.
 He was released by the Tuskers before the season began.